-Our partners in this project are are the Ascola (M. Südholt) and Phoenix (C. Consel) INRIA teams.
+Our partners in this project are the Ascola (M. Südholt) and Phoenix (C. Consel) INRIA teams.
 The duration of the project is 36 months.
 It started in December 2006.
-The AtlanMod funding part amounts to 70 LEUP.
+The AtlanMod funding part amounts to 70 kEUR.
+The Web page is: http://flfs.emn.fr.
+This project has been terminated in 2009.